dotnet/runtime/src/coreclr/scripts/exploratory.md

 ## Getting test examples from Antigen runs

-For Antigen runs the summary will show the assertion errors that were hit.
+For Antigen runs, the summary will show the assertion errors that were hit.
 Individual test examples are available as artifacts that can be downloaded for each OS/arch.
 The issues will be `.cs` files that will contain the program's output, environment variables that are needed to reproduce the issue.
 Since there can be several issues, the pipeline will just upload at most 5 issues.